koniuszko/audiophile-ecommerce/README.md

    NEXTAUTH_SECRET=<your_nextauth_url>
    STRIPE_SIGNING_SECRET=<your_stripe_signing_secret>
    ```
-    - Change the API_URL in the congif.ts file to your Next.js public server URL.
+    - Change the API_URL in the config.ts file to your Next.js public server URL.

 4. Run the development server: